CS3398-Umbriel-YoullHaveToGoogleMe/Bobcat-Baazar-Class-Project-/README.md

 - My code/artifact file that this readme is referring to could be found on the master branch, it is a text file which is named
 Reference_code_for_readme_Aadil_Khatri_.txt.
 This file contains code that is used in our sell.html page and buy.html page.
 This This is used at buying, selling and searching for a book.
--For the measurable improvements, in sprint 2 I was kind of behind in handling the ZenHub board and not being able to move the tasks at the right time.
+- For the measurable improvements, in sprint 2 I was kind of behind in handling the ZenHub board and not being able to move the tasks at the right time.
 Also in sprint 2, I wasn't able to commuicate effectively with the backend as I should have.
 But in sprint 3 I was able sit down with the backend and talk effectively about how the database is going to work and what the tables are going to be used for.
 In sprint 3 I was able to keep up with the tasks on ZenHub.
 In previous sprints there were some errors that I made while I was making